greena13/redux-and-the-rest/README.md

 * **Resource:** A *type of thing* that is available in your application and you can view or perform actions on.
 Examples of resources are "users", "posts" or "comments".
 * **Collection:** An ordered list of items of a particular resource.
 This is generally what is returned from an RESTful index server endpoint.
 They can be ordered, scoped or filtered.
 Examples include "the newest users", "the most popular posts", or simply "comments" (collections don't have to have an explicit order - but one will be implied by how they are listed in a server's response).
 * **Item:** Individual resource objects, that can belong to collections or can exist as individual entities.
-They always have a unique primary id, or key that identifies them.
+They have a unique primary id when using `resources()` or an implicit id when using `resource()`.
 For example "user with ID 123" or "post with ID 7".

+#### Use helper methods where possible

+Although the structure of each resource is standard, it's strongly recommended you use the helper methods `redux-and-the-rest` makes available to retrieve the data, whenever possible.
+Doing so will help isolate you from any changes in the underlying structure that may occur with future versions of the package.

 #### Resource schema